• Skip to primary navigation

 Fixed versus floating electricity rates in Alberta: Find out which one is the best (Photo: Alex Iby on Unsplash)

-Fixed vs. floating electricity rates in Alberta: What to choose?
-That’s the question that will come to mind whenever you start searching for Alberta utilities.
-Whether in Lloydminster, Edmonton or anywhere else in the province, these two types of energy plans can result in quite different energy costs, depending on the average (kilowatt-hour) kWh per month in Alberta.
+Fixed, floating or regulated electricity rates in Alberta: these are the three options Albertans have when they begin the search for Alberta utilities.
+Whether in Lloydminster, Edmonton or anywhere else in the province, these three energy plans can result in quite different energy costs, depending on the average (kilowatt-hour) kWh per month in Alberta.

-When it comes to Alberta electricity costs, consumers need to analyze not only current energy rates, but also the historical averages and the electricity price forecast, as well as the pros and cons related to fixed and floating (variable) rates.
-Most Alberta natural gas and electricity providers, including ENMAX, ATCO, Direct Energy and Just Energy, allow you to choose between variable- and fixed-rate plans.
+When it comes to Alberta electricity costs, consumers need to analyze not only current energy rates but also the historical averages and the electricity price forecast, as well as the pros and cons related to fixed and floating (variable) rates.
+Most Alberta natural gas and electricity providers, including ENMAX, ATCO, Direct Energy and Just Energy, allow you to choose between variable, regulated, and fixed-rate plans.

-When you learn the differences between fixed and floating energy rates, you increase your chances of getting the best electricity and natural gas deals — in other words, energy bills that fit both your pocket and your energy needs.
+When you learn the differences between fixed, floating, and regulated energy rates, you increase your chances of getting the best electricity and natural gas deals — in other words, energy bills that fit both your pocket and your energy needs.

 Fixed rates in Alberta

 Price security is the primary goal behind fixed electricity rates in Alberta.
 Such energy plans allow you to lock in rates for long periods (usually there are one-, two- and five-year options), and protect your bills from market volatility.
-When you choose fixed electricity rates, you’re reducing your vulnerability to market fluctuations and spikes in rates.
+When you choose fixed electricity rates, you’re reducing your vulnerability to market fluctuations and price spikes.

 The energy market is considerably dynamic, and anything can affect electricity prices — from changes in regulation to natural disasters.
-Fixed rates, then, resulted from people’s need to have more cost certainty added to their finances.
+Fixed rates resulted from people’s need to have more cost certainty added to their finances.

 Who can benefit from fixed rates?

 In times of sudden rate increases, fixed rates will bring predictability to your budget.
-Let’s say you’re under a 5.89 cents/kWh, fixed-rate contract for three years.
-In such a scenario, even if floating rates go above 30 cents/kWh, you will still pay 5.89 cents/kWh every month.
+Let’s say you’re under a 9.89¢/kWh, fixed-rate contract for three years.
+In such a scenario, even if floating rates go above 30¢/kWh, you will still pay 9.89¢/kWh month-to-month.

-Anyone who cares about cost certainty will benefit from fixed electricity and natural gas rates.
+Consumers who care about cost certainty will benefit from fixed electricity and natural gas rates.
 However, some consumers can be more harmed by price fluctuation than others.
-Large consumers of electricity — such as large homes, small businesses, small commercial, large commercial and industrial customers — are the ones that will benefit the most from fixed rates.
+Large consumers of electricity — such as large homes, small businesses, small commercial, and large commercial and industrial customers — will benefit the most from fixed rates.

 After all, depending on your average electricity consumption, unexpected spikes in rates can deeply harm your monthly budget.